The confluence of the Green (left) and Colorado (right) rivers on the final morning of my paddle adventure.

 So: NO SHIT!
 This really happened!

 There I was, just another speck of sand clinging to a thirty-five-foot motorized boat at the bottom of the Grand Canyon.
 I wasn’t alone.
-The boatman, Lars, and the swamper, Josh, were in charge of the eight-day operation, both guides from the commercial outfit I had hired, Hatch River Expeditions.
+The boatman, Lars, and the swamper, Josh, were in charge of the eight-day operation, both guides from Hatch River Expeditions, the commercial outfit I had hired for a private charter.

 I was on board as the photography guide and instructor.
-I had convinced fifteen unsuspecting guests to join me on a private charter called “the Grand Canyon Rafting Photography Retreat.”
+I had convinced fifteen unsuspecting guests to join me on a trip called “the Grand Canyon Rafting Photography Retreat.”
 “It’s such a cool trip,” I had said to lure them in.
 When Lars motored us into our overnight camp around river mile 159—159 miles into our 188-mile trip—it was 108 degrees Fahrenheit.
 “That is cool,” I told them.
-“I mean, compared to yesterday’s 113. . .”
+“I mean, compared to yesterday’s 113 . . .”

 PHOTO: Camping on Lars’s Ledges.
 Photo courtesy of Jacque Miniuk.